GiovanniSalvi/New_Library/README.md

 ### I tried to make the app interface as simple and easy to navigate as possible,the homepage provides a nav-bar menu to explore the app's functionalities which I will look into more in deep further on,and a footer which provides social networks links.

-### The nav menu, the footer, home button and background image are repeated in all website page to make the app having a consistent style.
+### The nav menu, the footer, home-button and background image are repeated in all website pages to make the app having a consistent style.

----

-## User Stories

-* as
-* as
-* as

 ---

 ## Project's Wireframes
 * [Home Desktop](https://github.com/GiovanniSalvi/New_Library/blob/master/static/wireframes/New%20Wireframe%20Desktop%20home.png)